kyma-project/istio/docs/user/00-00-istio-sidecar-proxies.md

 The Istio module does not restart an Istio sidecar proxy if it has a custom image set.
 See [Resource Annotations](https://istio.io/latest/docs/reference/config/annotations/#SidecarProxyImage).

-There are two types of sidecar containers - regular ones and Kubernetes native sidecars.
-Istio Module supports restart of both types.
+The Istio module supports restarting both types of sidecar containers: regular ones and Kubernetes native sidecars.

 > [!WARNING]
 > Istio-injected Pods with `restartPolicy: Never` may end up in a permanently broken state due to a known issue in Istio.
 See [issue #49210](https://github.com/istio/istio/issues/49210).